 Mary is a Sydneysider, a mother, a feminist activist for women in tech, and an erstwhile computer scientist.
-She is presently on leave from her non-profit the Ada Initiative.
+She co-founded a women-in-tech non-profit, the Ada Initiative, where she presently works.

-Mary also writes for Geek Feminism, and, when there's no other suitable venue, for her own blog Lecta.
+Mary also writes for Geek Feminism, and, when there's no other suitable venue, for her own blog puzzling.org.

 By Mary on October 10, 2012

 The editors of We Will Not Go Quietly, a zine by survivors of sexual assault, have prepared a PDF version, but cannot afford to print as many copies as they’d like.
 They have set up a Pozible campaign.